udexon/Phosway/EMYL_Instagram_PhosGraph.md

 In order to present an overview of Phosway, we categorize the various modules of Phosway according to a model similar to the OSI layers, from low level to high level:

+1. Phoscript / Phoshell

+Phoscript is a Reverse Polish Notation, stack machine programming language, derived from the Forth programming language.

+Phoshell is a stack machine shell employing Phoscript, implementable in ANY known programming language and framework.

+Roles of programming langauges in other project:

+a. projects with one programming language

+b. projects with multiple programming languages

+compare with Phosway.

-1. Phoscript Phoshell: these modules have been completed.
+these modules have been completed.
 One word at a time.
 Easy to teach.
 Helps EMYL?

 - Port existing code in other Programming Languages and frameworks to Phos.
 This is low level work.
 This explains more than 50% of Phosway plan.